 Object distribution graph shows the number and type of all traffic objects present in the specified zone/movement during a specified time.
 The granularity can be set from 1 second to 24 hours, and the graph can be generated as a line graph, bar graph or a heatmap.

 Example: You already know what was the total number of vehicles in your 5 hours long scene, but you want to see the distribution of the objects e.g. in 15 minutes long intervals.
 By doing that, you might find out that, for example, the traffic was the heaviest in the first 30 minutes of the footage.

 Interactive line graph for object distribution with 1 hour time unit

 5. Occupancy time (Mean Occupancy Time in Zone)

-An average time that the filtered traffic objects spent inside a zone which is selected within a stay event or a movement crossing a zone.
-It can be created for a movement through a zone and a line/s as well - in that case, however, the mean occupancy time is computed only for the zone.
+Average time that the filtered traffic objects spent inside a selected zone.
+It can be within a stay event or for a movement crossing a zone.
+When created for a movement, all objects crossing the zone are counted regardless of their direction.
+If a movement goes through a zone and a line, mean occupancy time is computed only for the zone.

-As all objects crossing the zone are counted regardless of the their direction (even the ones that end up inside the zone without leaving it or the ones repeatedly entering and leaving the selected zone are counted), mean occupancy time is a good indicator about the density of the traffic in the desired area.
-But if your interest lies more on the time spent crossing the zone, it is advisable to use another metric - travel time (see below).
+Mean occupancy time is a good indicator about the density of the traffic in the desired area.
+If your interest lies more on the time spent crossing the zone, it is advisable to use another metric - travel time (see below).